 Overall just remember that there is a reason that doctors have a ton of schooling and continuing medical education requirements.
 They aren’t perfect, but they do have access to information that isn’t available online for everyone.

+It sounds so simple, but it takes a lot of work and dedication.
 Always test your blood as directed by the doctor, eat throughout the day and decrease your carb consumption to match your protein intake.
 Exercise, drink plenty of water and avoid sugary beverages.

 Obviously, it is a bit more complicated than that, but if you stick to these basic and listen to the advice of your doctor and dietician you will hopefully have positive outcomes.

 If something feels wrong, contact your doctor immediately.
-Although gestational diabetes isn’t typically a life-threatening condition it can be a serious condition and you don’t want to take chances with your health or the health of your baby.
+Although gestational diabetes isn’t typically a life-threatening condition, it can be a serious condition and you don’t want to take chances with your health or the health of your baby.

 You are the number one source of knowledge on your body.
 Trust yourself enough to know when something is wrong.
 Pay attention to how you feel and don’t be afraid to ask questions and push for answers.